noslouch/tokendito/docs/README.md

 ## Precedence
 Credentials and configuration settings take precedence in the following order:
 1) Command line options -- Overrides settings in any other location.
-You can specify \--username, \--role-arn, \--okta-aws-tile, and \--okta-mfa as parameters on the command line.
+You can specify \--username, \--role-arn, \--okta-aws-tile, and \--mfa-method as parameters on the command line.
 2) Environment variables -- You can store values in your system\'s environment variables.
 It overrides the configuration file.
 3) User configuration file -- The user configuration file is updated when you run the command tokendito \--configure. tokendito uses [platformdirs](https://github.com/platformdirs/platformdirs) to store user configuration in the [tokendito.ini](tokendito.ini.md) file.
 This file can contain the credential details for the default profile and any named profiles.